Break the silence on menopause at work – download your FREE report now.

 What are the top benefits of a company having a workplace wellbeing audit?

 Sarah: Above all, it gives companies an understanding of how they’re doing from a workplace wellbeing perspective, and how their employees feel about it.
-It boosts productivity and engagement by figuring out what's getting in the way of employee happiness and then fixing it.
-Plus, when people are happier at work, they tend to get more done.
-So when a company really focuses on mental health and wellbeing, employees take fewer sick days and aren't absent as much.
+It can boost productivity and engagement by figuring out what's negatively affecting employee wellbeing and putting a plan in place to fix it.
+When a company really focusses on supporting mental health and wellbeing, employees are happier at work, they take fewer sick days and they tend to get more done.
 That's great for the company and the employees.

 Having a good workplace culture also helps with attracting talent – people want to work for companies that treat them well, so focusing on wellbeing can boost a company's reputation.
 The audit gives a clear picture of what's working and what isn't, with solid suggestions on how to improve.
 The roadmap it comes with can also guide companies on the right path to create a healthier workplace.
 This way, they know exactly where to focus to make things better for everyone.